keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 What I learned is that `modules` is a _global_ array of loadable modules but both **bundles were writing in the same array**.

 Lesson learned: **by default, Webpack is not isolating your bundle so well** and is not OOTB configured to host multiple webpack based build on the same page.
-Seems that every webpack bundle in the world write chunks inside a `webpackJsonp` global object.
+Seems that, by default, every webpack bundle in the world write chunks inside a `webpackJsonp` global object.

 Let me say this is well explained in the configuration (when you know what to search): you need to use the [output.jsonpFunction](https://webpack.js.org/configuration/output/#outputjsonpfunction).